bigwoke/tsbot/README.md

 - 8ball - Theoretical magic 8 ball with a pool of 20 typical responses
 - coinflip - Flips a coin, 50/50 RNG
 - define - Finds the definition for the given word
-- diceroll - Rolls a die with the given amount of sides
 - help - Displays all commands the user has access to
 - playercount - Returns the player count of the given Steam game
 - quote - Returns a quote, optionally from a specific user or a chosen quote
+- roll - Rolls a die with the given amount of sides
 - seen - Shows the last time any users with the specified username were online
 - urban - Gets the top entries for a search term from Urban Dictionary
 - welcome - Manually invokes the welcome message function